gimblll/GBL-Texture-Exporter/README.md

 ## Info

-#####NOTE: Photoshop CC 2015 (and still broken as of 04/2018) broke/removed table UI features from scripting, so the interface doesn't look as pretty as in the screenshot anymore.
-Maybe some day they can support again, maybe not.

 GBL Texture Exporter is a tool for exporting textures from Photoshop PSD files.

 Features:
 - Create a batch of export items from top level layers or groups, single layer can be set to export multiple times with different settings
 - Relative export paths, root folder changeable through global settings
-- Resizing control for each individual export item
+- Resize and trim control for each individual export item
 - Apply custom action to the flattened export layer to do additional modifications
 - Settings stored inside the PSD as XMP metadata, no extra files to keep track of
 - Textures are exported as png or tga (format is deduced from export path filename)